keshiki808/jquery-rates/README.md

 ### Installation

 1. Download or clone the repo and place the contents, the css, images and js folders in your project root directory.
-If you cannot places the images folder in the root directory due to a limitation of your project, you can edit the path of the images using the settings of the plugin in the method call.
+If you cannot place the images folder in the root directory due to a limitation of your project, you can adjust the path of the images using the settings of the plugin in the method call.
 For example, if you have a folder named 'static' in your root directory and your images folder is inside of it in order to indicate the images location you can use the 'imagesFolderLocation' setting and set it to 'static/' like in the following:<br/><br/>
   ![image](https://user-images.githubusercontent.com/84114638/143951899-1b201535-300d-41e7-9635-bfc23b765175.png)

     This will point the plugin to the location of the folder and images necessary for the plugin.